maximbilan/SwiftHandbook/tips/027_fallthrough/script.md

-## 027_fallthrough
+## fallthrough

 In Swift, the fallthrough keyword is used in switch statements to allow the execution to continue to the next case without checking its conditions.
 It's like skipping a step in a typical switch case where each case is exclusive.
 With fallthrough, you can move from one case to the next in a sequence, regardless of the case conditions.
 It's useful but should be used cautiously to avoid unexpected behavior.
-Happy coding!

 ```swift
 let value = 3
 var description = "The number \(value) is"